Aulp du Seuil Hut – Pravouta Hut

 (S) Head south-west on theGR®®9and follow it until you reach the Col de Bellefont.
 The snow is soft, but with crampons it’s a breeze (though it is steep).

-Start the descent here, staying on theGR®®9.
-Head for a clearly visible notch between the base of the cliff and the forest, finishing with a short climb.
+(1) Start the descent here, staying on theGR®®9.
+Reach a clearly visible notch between the base of the cliff and the forest via a short final climb.
 Reach the edge of the forest.

 (2) Enter the forest and stay on theGR®® to reach the point directly above the Prayet pass.